 - Gross annual salary: £30,000

-- Estimated annual take-home: around £23,920 to £25,120
+- Estimated annual take-home: £23,920 to £25,120

-- Estimated monthly take-home: around £1,993 to £2,093
+- Estimated monthly take-home: £1,993 to £2,093

-- Estimated weekly take-home: around £460 to £483
+- Estimated weekly take-home: £460 to £483

 Example breakdown for £30,000 salary

-- National Insurance: charged on qualifying earnings above the NI threshold
+- National Insurance: applied to qualifying earnings

 Why your £30,000 take-home pay might be different